matijakolaric-com/django-music-publisher/docs/support.rst

 Upgrade to Commercial
 +++++++++++++++++++++

+.. container:: tgt

-`That Green Thing <https://matijakolaric.com/thatgreenthing>`_ is the commercial upgrade to DMP.
+    `That Green Thing <https://matijakolaric.com/thatgreenthing>`_ is
+    the commercial upgrade to DMP.
 It has many more features and comes with professional support.
 Migration from an **unmodified** DMP instance is included in the price.